Towards Robust Representation of Limit Orders Books for Deep Learning Models: Experimental Setup

-We consider 4 different representations - the level-based representations which is commonly used in the literature (Level-based), moving window (MW), Accumulated moving window (Accumulated MV), Smoothed moving window (Smoothed MW).
-All these representation schemes encode exactly the same information - spatially, price and volume of 10 price levels on each side and temporally, 10 most recent LOB snapshots as market history.
-For level-based representations, the input data dimension is $10\time 40$ and for moving window representations, the input data dimensions are $10 \times 41$.
+We consider 3 different representations; 1) the compressed representations based on individual price levels that is commonly used in the literature, 2) moving-window representation in a spatial temporal format and 3) market-depth representation as an accumulated version of the moving-window representation.
+All these representation schemes encode exactly the same information - spatially, price and volume of 10 price levels on each side and temporally, the 10 most recent LOB snapshots as market history.
+For the compressed representations, the input data dimension is $10\time 40$ and for moving-window and market-depth representations, the input data dimensions are $10 \times 41$.